With the massive options, which call analytics method is best for your agency or business?

 Convirza’s Conversation Analytics® services, however, takes a much different approach, which effectively provides greater accuracy and more valuable call insights.
 Convirza uses the industry’s largest set of indicators and extendible indicators to provide dependable, accurate call analytics.

 Conversation Analytics® services are immediately usable and require no setup to be accurate.
 On the other hand, keyword spotting relies completely on users to specify keywords.

-The company spent more than 40,000 hours of data science research analyzing calls.
+The company spent over 40,000 hours of data science research analyzing calls.
 Literally, thousands of phrases, not just words, are built into our call analytics.
 Our sophisticated software analyzes for word and word phrase proximity, repetition, word count, logic queues, pauses, and more.
 These are all bundled into the Convirza algorithm.
-Each call then receives a score in 45 key areas that indicate call success.
+Each call then receives a score in 45 key areas that show call success.

 Let’s revisit the same two statements mentioned earlier.
 Both used the keyword “buy;” however, they would be scored differently.

 Comparing the two systems side by side, it’s easy to see which of the two will ultimately provide the most accurate and insightful information for you and your clients.
-Keyword spotting, which is effective in some instances, misses the mark in most cases.
+Keyword spotting, which is effective sometimes, misses the mark in most cases.

-If your objective is to understand call behavior, and how that can produce greater leads and conversions, the obvious choice is Convirza’s call analytics.
+If your aim is to understand call behavior and how that can produce greater leads and conversions, the obvious choice is Convirza’s call analytics.